themanyone/whisper_dictation/README.md

 - Peter, compose a Facebook post about the sunny weather we're having.
 - Stop dictation. (quits program).

-** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.
-If your firm is worried about privacy and security, use `llama.cpp` as explained below.
-ChatGPT also has an enterprise version that they claim to be more private and secure.
-We are not affiliated with OpenAI, and therefor do not receive referral benefits.

 # Files in this branch

 `whisper_cpp_client.py`: A small and efficient Python client that connects to a running [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server on the local machine or across the network.

-`record.py`: A sound-activated recorder for hands-free recording from the microphone.
+`record.py`: A full-featured, sound-activated recorder.
 You can run it separately.
-It creates a cropped audio soundbite named `audio.wav`.
+It creates a file named `audio.wav`.
 Supply optional command line arguments to change the file name, quality, formats, add filters, etc. See `./record.py -h` for help.
 Some formats require `gst-plugins-bad` or `gst-plugins-ugly`, depending on your distribution.

-This update provides a powerful option that lets you insert plugins, mixers, filters, controllrs, and effects directly into the GStreamer pipeline.
+This update provides a powerful option that lets you insert various plugins, mixers, filters, controllers, and effects directly into the GStreamer pipeline.
 See the [G-streamer documentation](https://gstreamer.freedesktop.org/) for details.
 Many audio and video plugins are available.
-See `gst-inspect-1.0` for a list.
+Run `gst-inspect-1.0` for a list.
 The following records in a high quality, lossless format with echo effect and dynamic range compression.

 `./record.py -gq 'audioecho delay=250000000 intensity=0.25 ! audiodynamic' echo.flac`